qalle2/nes-quantum-disassembly/README.md

 Used by the 7th, 8th, 11th, 12th and 13th part of the demo.

 ![](unused/ninja.png)
 Three unused ninja animation frames in the first half.
 Colored by me.
+See "an unused part of the demo" above.

 ![](unused/ninja-anim.gif)
-Same as above but animated at 5 fps in order 1, 2, 3, 2.
+Same as above but animated by me at 5 fps in order 1, 2, 3, 2.

 ![](unused/moon.png)
 An unused small crescent moon in the first half.
 Here, colored the same as the big crescent moon used in the 8th part of the demo.